rancher/helm-locker/docs/developing.md

 ## Testing a custom Docker image build

-1. Deploy the Helm Locker CRD chart as a Helm 3 chart onto your cluster: ensure that your `KUBECONFIG` environment variable is pointing to your cluster (e.g. `export KUBECONFIG=<path-to-kubeconfig>; kubectl get nodes` should show the nodes of your cluster), pull in this repository locally, and from the root of this repository run `helm upgrade --install helm-locker-crd -n cattle-helm-system charts/helm-locker-crd`
+1. Ensure that your `KUBECONFIG` environment variable is pointing to your cluster (e.g. `export KUBECONFIG=<path-to-kubeconfig>; kubectl get nodes` should show the nodes of your cluster) and pull in this repository locally
-2. Deploy the Helm Locker chart as a Helm 3 chart onto your cluster after overriding the image and tag values with your Docker repository and tag: run `helm upgrade --install --set image.repository="${REPO}/helm-locker" --set image.tag="${TAG}" --set image.pullPolicy=Always helm-locker -n cattle-helm-system charts/helm-locker`
+2. Go to the root of your local copy of this repository and deploy the Helm Locker chart as a Helm 3 chart onto your cluster after overriding the image and tag values with your Docker repository and tag: run `helm upgrade --install --set image.repository="${REPO}/helm-locker" --set image.tag="${TAG}" --set image.pullPolicy=Always helm-locker -n cattle-helm-system charts/helm-locker`
 > Note: Why do we set the Image Pull Policy to `Always`?
 If you update the Docker image on your fork, setting the Image Pull Policy to `Always` ensures that running `kubectl rollout restart -n cattle-helm-system deployment/helm-locker` is all you need to do to update your running deployment to the new image, since this would ensure redeploying a deployment triggers a image pull that uses your most up-to-date Docker image.
 3. Profit!